w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-upgrade.md

 **Again, it is imperative that Validator B is kept running until the current session finishes and two further full sessions have elapsed.**

-Once this time has elapsed Validator A will take over.
+Once this time has elapsed, **Validator A** will take over.
 You can safely stop Validator B.

 **NOTE:** To verify that the Session has changed, make sure that a block in the new Session is finalised.
 You should see log messages like the ones below to confirm the change: